jumakki/esphome-ensto/README.md

     hours_to_show: 24
     refresh_interval: 0

 Now we can add new automation.
-Here is copy-paste from my automation.yaml, but it should be inputted using the UI.
+Here is copy-paste from my automation.yaml, but it can be inputted using the UI.

     - id: '1645461355693'
       alias: Set Ensto boost value